 Website & Social Media Archiving for Delaware State Agencies

-DPRL states that “public record” means any information “regardless of physical form or characteristics, including electronic records created or maintained in electronic information systems, made, used, produced, composed, drafted or otherwise compiled or collected or received in connection with the transaction of public business or in any way related to public purposes by any officer or employee of this State or any political subdivision thereof”.What agencies are subject to these laws?
+(7) “Public record” means any document, book, photographic image, electronic data recording, paper, sound recording or other material regardless of physical form or characteristics, including electronic records created or maintained in electronic information systems, made, used, produced, composed, drafted or otherwise compiled or collected or received in connection with the transaction of public business or in any way related to public purposes by any officer or employee of this State or any political subdivision thereof.

 Social Media Guidance Documents

 The Delaware State Attorney General Guidelines were released to give agencies further guidance.
 It makes note that the FOIA applies to “almost every conceivable type of physical or electronic record” created, maintained or possessed by a public body.